Page images

 Befides, the Lottery of my Destiny

-Bars me the right of voluntary chufing:
+Bars me the right of voluntary chusing:

-And hedg'd me by his Wit to yield my felf
+And hedg'd me by his wit to yield my felf

 His Wife, who wins me by that means I told you,